-In the history of science, explanations for the origins of Earth's surface evolved from the Contracting Earth hypothesis to the Continental Drift theory (Wegener, 1922) and, later, to the more unified and integrative theory of Plate Tectonics (Frankel 2012a, 2012b, 2012c).
-The theory of Plate Tectonics is supported by evidences associated to the seafloor spreading, seafloor sediments, magnetic anomalies, and the geological meaning of mid-ocean ridges, rifts, oceanic trenches and transform faults.
-Studies about convection, the formation of mountain ranges, Benioff zone, the subduction process, the tectonic plate boundaries and their characteristics also contributed for the construction of the Plate Tectonics theory (Wilson, 1966; Frankel, 2012c).
+In the history of science, explanations for the origins of the Earth's surface evolved from the contracting Earth hypothesis to the continental drift theory (Wegener, 1922) and, later, to the more unified and integrative theory of plate tectonics (Frankel 2012a, b, c).
+The theory of plate tectonics is supported by evidence associated with seafloor spreading, seafloor sediments, magnetic anomalies and the geological meaning of mid-ocean ridges, rifts, oceanic trenches and transform faults.
+Studies about convection, the formation of mountain ranges, the Benioff zone, the subduction process, the tectonic plate boundaries and their characteristics also contributed to the development of the plate tectonics theory (Wilson, 1976; Frankel, 2012c).

-- 45 The new knowledge about Earth dynamics suffered didactic transposition into science textbooks (Cavadas, 2019) and promoted reflections about Plate Tectonics teaching.
-In fact, a few years after the enunciation of Plate Tectonics theory by Morgan, in 1967 (Frankel, 2012c), its didactic transposition for educational contexts was contemplated in studies, such as the work of Glenn (1977).
-This researcher presents suggestions for teaching elementary school students about Continental Drift and Plate Tectonics.
-Other works were published in the following decades in Portugal about: the didactic transposition of - 50 Continental Drift and Plate Tectonics into textbooks (Cavadas 2019; Cavadas and Franco, 2009; Faustino, et al. 2017; Santos, et al. 2010); the teaching of those subjects in an history of science and epistemological perspective (Almeida, 2000; Praia, 1995; Vasconcelos, et al., 2013); and specific topics related to Plate Tectonics, such as palaeomagnetism (Correia, 2014).
+The new knowledge about Earth dynamics suffered didactic transposition into science textbooks (Cavadas, 2019) and promoted reflections about plate tectonics teaching.
+In fact, a few years after the enunciation of plate tectonics theory by Morgan, in 1967 (Frankel, 2012c), its didactic transposition to educational contexts was contemplated in studies, such as in the work of Glenn (1977).
+This researcher presents suggestions for teaching elementary school students about continental drift and plate tectonics.
+Other works were published in the following decades in Portugal about the didactic transposition of continental drift and plate tectonics into textbooks (Cavadas, 2019; Cavadas and Franco, 2009; Faustino et al., 2017; Santos et al., 2010), the teaching of those subjects as the history of science using epistemological perspectives (Almeida, 2000; Praia, 1995; Vasconcelos et al., 2013), and specific topics related to plate tectonics, such as palaeomagnetism (Correia, 2013).

-Students' misconceptions about Plate Tectonics were also comprehensively studied (Borges, 2002; Dolphin and Benoit, 2016; Francek, 2013; Mills et al., 2017).
-In a global study about 500 hundred misconceptions on geosciences, Francek (2013)

-- 55 concluded that about 19% was related with Plate Tectonics.
-Regarding this matter, in a sample of 16/17 year old Portuguese students, Marques and Thompson (1997) identified misconceptions about plates and their motions, such as: plates are arranged like a stack of layers (64%), the same tectonic plate mechanism causes continental and oceanic mountain ranges (40%) or magnetic polar wandering causes the motion of plates (34%).
-In a more recent study, Mills, Tomas and Leuthwaite (2017) concluded that many 14-year-old students (n=95) also had misconceptions about the nature, movement, boundaries of tectonics - 60 plates and the occurrence of geological events at tectonic plate boundaries.
-Many students thought, for example, that: tectonic plates were located underground and they were not exposed on the Earth's surface; Earth's spin axis causes tectonic plates to move; tectonic plate boundaries are located at the edge of continents or countries; and earthquakes are caused when two tectonic plates suddenly crash together (Mills, Tomas and Leuthwaite, 2017).
+Students' misconceptions about plate tectonics were also comprehensively studied (Borges, 2002; Dolphin and Benoit, 2016; Francek, 2013; Mills et al., 2017).
+In a global study about 500 misconceptions on geosciences, Francek (2013) concluded that about 19% of the misconceptions were related to plate tectonics.
+Regarding this matter, in a sample of 16-17-year-old Portuguese students, Marques and Thompson (1997) identified misconceptions about plates and their motions, such as the idea that plates are arranged like a stack of layers (64%), the same tectonic plate mechanism causes continental and oceanic mountain ranges (40%) or that magnetic polar wandering causes the motion of plates (34%).
+In a more recent study, Mills et al. (2017) concluded that many 14-year-old students (n = 95) also had misconceptions about the nature, movement and boundaries of tectonic plates and the occurrence of geological events at tectonic plate boundaries.
+Many students thought, for example, that tectonic plates were located underground, and that they were not exposed on the Earth's surface, that the Earth's spinning axis causes the tectonic plates to move, that tectonic plate boundaries are located at the edges of continents or countries, and that earthquakes are caused when two tectonic plates suddenly crash together (Mills et al., 2017).
 The identification of these misconceptions about plate tectonics in different studies is clear evidence of the persistency of those misconceptions among students.